-The local network revenues, excluding the operating gas revenues27, are allocated by pressure levels considering the gas flow to lower pressure levels on the day of highest demand in the last year with available information.
+The local network revenues, excluding the operating gas revenues33, are allocated by pressure levels considering the gas flow to lower pressure levels on registered in the last four years previous to the regulatory period.
 In general, the cost of the network for the level of pressure NPi shall be divided between the pressure levels by NPj $j \le i$, according to coefficients α_i^i :

-27 As will be seen later, the operating gas revenues is allocated proportionally to the volume.
+33 As will be seen later, the operating gas revenues is allocated proportionally to the volume.